Hi, I’m Todd A

 I joined PogoTec, Inc as the Senior Content Strategist in July 2017.
 PogoTec is a wearable technology manufacturer that was focused on the launch of its first product, PogoCam — a wearable camera that attaches to any eyeglasses or sunglasses.
 At PogoTec, I specialized in translating a complicated product experience into user-focused language.

-In May 2016, I began work as Alcatel's web copywriter and strategist.
-Since then, I have been heavily involved in creating the content strategy for a website overhaul.
+In May 2016, I began a contract position as Alcatel's web copywriter and strategist.
+I was heavily involved in creating the content strategy for a website overhaul.
 Alcatel is the fourth largest handset manufacturer in North America.
 In December 2016, Alcatel announced a partnership with BlackBerry to produce their new mobile devices.

 From March 2014 until May 2016, I was a full-time freelance content creator and strategist.
 I leveraged all of my skills to support my freelance business.
 I built websites from scratch.
 I interviewed stakeholders and ghost-wrote articles in their voice.
 I created content strategies for small business.
 I copy-edited content for clarity and accuracy.